DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 You will not need to pay tax or National Insurance on bursary payments.

+You do not have to pay a bursary back.

 ### How to get a bursary

 You do not need to apply for a bursary.
 When you apply for teacher training, your provider will check if you're eligible for a bursary.
 If you are, your provider will confirm this in writing before you start your course.